Testicular cancer

 • Patients with testicular mass should be referred to Urologists

 • Discuss sperm banking with the patient prior to treatment.
-Sperm count (with or without banking as appropriate) if fertility is a concern
+Perform a sperm count (with or without banking as appropriate) if fertility is a concern

-• In very rare cases where there is a possibility of a benign tumour, excisional biopsy with a frozen section should be performed prior to definitive orchiectomy to allow for possibility of organ-sparing partial orchiectomy
+• In very rare cases where there is a possibility of a benign tumour, excisional biopsy with a frozen section should be performed prior to definitive orchiectomy to allow for possibility of organ-sparing partial orchiectomy.
+This decision is usually made by the Urologists in conjunction with the multi-disciplinary team.

-• If there are signs suggestive of metastases consider:
+• If there are signs suggestive of metastases consider additionally performing urgent imaging in conjunction with referral:

 Minimum Referral Criteria